 1. Don’t panic

 2. Start with the basics

-3. Set yourself realistic goals by developing your own passion project
+3. Set yourself realistic goals

-And if you’re spending a lot of time on the internet, there’s a lot of potential to get distracted and overwhelmed by the volume of learning material.
-And Facebook notifications.
-(If the internet had a surname, “overwhelming” and “distraction” would be its middle names.)
+And if you’re spending a lot of time online, there’s a lot of potential to get distracted and overwhelmed by the volume of learning material and web development tips and hacks.

 So how do you keep yourself on the straight and narrow?
-My best piece of advice is to develop your own projects and break these down into manageable goals.
+By developing your own passion project—my best piece of advice is to develop your own projects and break these down into manageable goals.
 Which app would you like to build?
 What’s your grand idea?

 4. Reinvent the wheel